comodopines/practice-git/Exercises.md

 </details>

-- What is a working directory?
+> Q. What is a working directory?
 <details><summary>Ans.</summary>
 <p>